laqieer/Event-Assembler/Event Assembler/Event Assembler/README.txt

 -Stopped MESSAGE, ERROR and WARNING codes from printing the name of the code.
 -Updated EA standard library to 2.14.
-V 9.11
--Removed ROMHackingCore.dll due to not being used.
--Updated EA standard library to 2.14.
-TODO

 -------------
 Future plans: